TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 Your database account <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> can now be upgraded to the latest version of Azure Cosmos DB's API for MongoDB v4.0.
 Upgrading to the Mongo engine version 4.0 will provide the most up-to-date functionality, as well as enhancements in performance and stability.

 The upgrade process will not result in any service interruptions nor require any downtime.
-This will require an index migration.
-Please run the [reindex](https://docs.mongodb.com/manual/reference/method/db.collection.reIndex/) command on the identified collections.
-When the migration has completed, the account will show new connection strings in Azure Portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.
+It will require that you migrate the index by running the [reindex](https://docs.mongodb.com/manual/reference/method/db.collection.reIndex/) command on the identified collections.
+When the migration has completed, the account will show new connection strings in the Azure portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.

 ### Benefits of upgrading to version 4.0

-The following are the new features included in version 4.0:
+Version 4.0 includes the following new features:
 - Support for multi-document transactions within unsharded collections.
 - New aggregation operators
 - Enhanced scan performance